-The PTSA is the largest volunteer, child-advocacy group in the country, and Bell's PTSA has advocacy at the core of everything we do.
+The Bell PTSA is a 501(c)(3), non-profit organization and is part of the largest volunteer, child-advocacy group in the country.
+The Bell PTSA has advocacy at the core of everything we do.
 In addition to our advocacy work, we focus on providing educational enrichment opportunities to Bell students, building our community connection, and giving back to our community.
 Below is more information about the work we do in each area.

 Giving Back to Our Community

 Bell PTSA provides grants to teachers and specialists every year, offers support in the school via volunteerism, provides food, clothing, and other necessities to Bell families via the Pantry Packs and Bell Families-in-Need programs, organizes holiday gift drives and teacher appreciation events, does sustainability work in the community, provides student scholarships, and much more.
 Additionally, Bell PTSA provides substantial funding to improve our school - below are a few recent examples:

 - $7.300 to fund risers for the music room (2022)

 - $10,000 to fund a library book expansion program focused on improving diversity (2021)

 - $16,00 to fund a a portion of the playground project (2022)

 - More than $10,000 is budgeted each year to fund grants for Bell staff and teachers.

 Bell PTSA continues to prioritize educational enrichment via a number of different program.
 Below are examples of Bell PTSA educational enrichment programs:

 - Before and After-School Enrichment Classes